PhenoAI/pheno-docs/markdowns-expanded/030-vaginal_microbiome/030-vaginal_microbiome.md

 ### Introduction

 The vaginal microbiome represents a dynamic ecosystem that plays a crucial role in maintaining vaginal health.
 Unlike the gut microbiome, a healthy vaginal microbiome is often characterized by lower diversity and dominance of specific bacterial genera, particularly *Lactobacillus* species.
-Alterations in the vaginal bacterial community have been associated with various health conditions, including bacterial vaginosis, which affects 20-60% of women globally [(Kairys et al., 2024)](https://www.ncbi.nlm.nih.gov/books/NBK459216/).
+Alterations in the vaginal bacterial community have been associated with various health conditions, including bacterial vaginosis, which affects 20-60% of women globally.

 Through shotgun metagenomic sequencing of vaginal swab samples, this dataset provides comprehensive taxonomic profiling of vaginal bacterial communities.
 The data enables investigation of the relationship between vaginal microbiome composition and various health outcomes, reproductive health, and other phenotypic characteristics collected as part of the Human Phenotype Project.